 Best Things to Do in Poland in Winter

-Despite the weather there are still plenty of fun things to do in Poland in winter.
+Thanks to the cold and snowy weather, you’re probably wondering what to do in Poland in winter.
+The good news is, the winter weather really isn’t as restrictive as you might think!
 Aside from things like sunbathing or visiting the beach, you can do almost everything in winter that you would do at any other time of year in Poland!

-However, there are a few things that you definitely need to do in winter in Poland.
+However, there are a few of the best things to do in winter in Poland.

 As I mentioned before, Poland is such an underrated Christmas holiday destination and has some epic Christmas markets.
 You’ll find them in most large cities, but my personal favourite was in the city of Wrocław!